iProov/ios/WaterlooBank/Pods/iProov/README.md

 * **WaterlooBank** -- a folder containing an Xcode sample project of iProov for the fictitious _Waterloo Bank_ written in Swift.
 * **WaterlooBankObjC** -- a folder containing an Xcode sample project for _Waterloo Bank_ written in Objective-C.
 * **iProov.framework & iProov.podspec** -- these are the files which will be pulled in automatically by Cocoapods.
 You do not need to do anything with these files.

-## 💠 Pre-release software

-Please note that iOS SDK v7.0.0 is currently beta (pre-release) software for pre-release evaluation/testing purposes only, **and is not intended to be used in production**.
-Do not put this SDK into a production app without checking with iProov first.

-#### Known issues

-- The SDK can only be installed via Cocoapods `:git` parameter, and is not available on the trunk repo. v7 will soon be available on the trunk repo.
-- The new evolutionary adaptive lighting model is still undergoing training.
-You may experience failures to iProov in particularly bright environments (e.g. outdoors).
-- We do not currently have Waterloo Bank sample code in Objective-C.

-Look out for the 💠 symbol in the documentation for additional/missing information in relating to pre-release software.

-If you find any other issues, please [contact support](mailto:support@iproov.com).

 ## ⚠️ Important notice regarding Xcode compatibility